top of page

 And now, Lord, consider their threats, and enable your servants to speak your word with great boldness.
 Stretch out your hand to heal, and perform miraculous signs and wonders through the name of your holy servant, Jesus.
 Acts 4:29-30.

-Parish Nurses are committed to meeting the physical, mental, and spiritual needs of the whole person, and to promoting wellness through a healing ministry of the parish.
+Parish Nurses are trained in faith community nursing and are committed to meeting the physical, mental, and spiritual needs of the whole person, and to promoting wellness through a healing ministry of the parish.
 They are volunteer members of the church staff who develop health and wellness programs benefiting the congregational body and surrounding community and a lay leader who assists the congregation to identify, interpret, rediscover, and reclaim its historic role in the area of health/wellness.
-The Parish Nurses serve as a health educator and counselor and as a referral source and liaison to community resources and services.
+The Parish Nurse Team serves as health educators and counselors and as a referral source and liaison to community resources and services.

 Susan Francis, Rosalie Lewis, and Helen Zebarth are our parish nurse team.
 They have an office in the Smith Building, but they do not have regular office hours.
 They assist the clergy in visiting those who are ill or infirm.
 The nurses are available for counsel as well.